GeminiDRSoftware/DRAGONSWorkshops/BasicDRAGONS-1hr/sphinx/demo_imaging.rst

 To get ourselves oriented and get a feel for how data is processed with DRAGONS, we will run a full reduction on our sample data.
-The full tutorial using this data can be found at ??.
-Here we go through the steps with a bit less discussion than in the full tutorial as we already cover most aspects in greater details in this workshop through the hands-on exercises.
+The full tutorial using this data can be found at `<https://dragons.readthedocs.io/projects/niriimg-drtutorial/en/release-2.1.x/index.html>`_.

+Here, we go through the steps with a bit less discussion than in the full tutorial as we already cover most aspects in greater details in this workshop through the hands-on exercises.